-On November 13, 2014 in connection with our spin-off (Spin-Off) from Cash America, we entered into Executive Change-in-Control Severance and Restrictive Covenant Agreements (CIC Agreements) with our executive officers, including Messrs.
-Fisher, Chartier and Rahilly.
-Also, upon commencement of his employment, we entered into a CIC Agreement with Mr. Cunningham.
-The CIC Agreements were effective through November 13, 2019, and were automatically extended for a one-year period thereafter.
-The term of the CIC Agreements will automatically be extended for subsequent one-year periods unless we or the executive officer provide notice not to extend the Term at least six months prior to the scheduled extension date.
+On February 21, 2022, we entered into Executive Change-in-Control Severance and Restrictive Covenant Agreements (CIC Agreements) with our executive officers that superseded the Change-in-Control Severance and Restrictive Covenant Agreements previously entered into on November 13, 2014.
+The CIC Agreements were effective through February 20, 2024, and will automatically extend for a one-year period thereafter, unless we or the executive officer provide notice not to extend the term at least six months prior to the scheduled extension date.
 In addition, the term of these agreements will automatically be extended for two years following a Change-in-Control (as defined in the CIC Agreements).